Nikesh-A97/notes/Hadoop/Hadoop 101.md

 ### Terminology
 - Node is just a computing unit
 - A rack is a collection of nodes
-- A cluser is a collection of racks
+- A cluster is a collection of racks

-### Architeccture
+### Architecture
 -  Two main components
 	- HDFS
 - MapReduce Engine